JDK (Java Development Kit) Tutorials

 Importing Classes from Unnamed to Named Packages - JDK 1.4.1

-This section provides a tutorial example on how to import classes defined in an unnamed package to a named package with JDK 1.4.1.
+This section provides a tutorial example on how to import classes defined in an unnamed package to a named package with JDK 1.4.1 or higher.
 A wrapper class is needed to integrate the class in an unnamed package into a named package with JDK 1.3.1 first.

-As we learned earlier in this chapter, if we re-run the previous test with JDK 1.4.1, we will get a compilation error on the "import Hello" statement.
+As we learned earlier in this chapter, if we re-run the previous test with JDK 1.4.1 or higher, we will get a compilation error on the "import Hello" statement.

 In this case, if you try my earlier suggestion of removing the import statement, you will get another compilation error about not able to resolve the class name "Hello", because it is not defined in the same package as the calling class.